jstiff/notes_from_learning/UI_Libraries/React/how_it_works.md

 - React fallows the 'Observable' software design pattern(1 of the 23 GangOfFour design patterns).This design is typically implemented for 'Event driven distributed systems'.
 Such as blockchain and dist databases... but also is used for user input data such as keyboard events.
-Many pattens implement background threads to listen for events using the system mechanisms provided by the Kernal.
+Many pattens implement background threads to listen for events using the system mechanisms provided by the Kernel.
+- The 'Subject'(publisher) keeps track of all objects that are 'Observers'(subscribers).
+When a value changes in the 'Subject' object it can notify all of the 'Observers' that are subscribed to it.

 - React abstracts away event handling, attribute manipulation, manual DOM updates for the developer.
 We only need to concern ourselves with state change upsdates to any components.